19atlas/binux-WL/README.md

 # Archived fork
-i forked for simple file path.
+forked for simple file path.

-# necessary tools
-`x86_64-elf-gcc` for compile

 # binux-WL
 an OS but doesn't have the linux kernel B(
 NOTE: comments are turkish

+# necessary tools
+`x86_64-elf-gcc` for compile